-• Make-up Exams If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with the course coordinator during the FIRST TWO WEEKS OF THE COURSE.
+• Make-up Exams If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with the course coordinator at least ONE WEEK PRIOR to the event.
 You must present documentation of a UF sponsored event.